-2025 Comprehensive Plan Periodic Update - Development Code
+2025 Comprehensive Plan Update - Conservation Element

-On a ten-year cycle, the City must conduct a Growth Management Act periodic update of its Comprehensive Plan and related development regulations.
-For the current cycle, the City is obligated to complete work on the periodic update by June 30, 2025.
+On a ten-year cycle, the City is required to conduct a Growth Management Act periodic update of its Comprehensive Plan and related development regulations.
+For the current cycle, the City is required to complete work on the periodic update by June 30, 2025.
 Work on the periodic update started last fall.